oatmeaI/pomelo/README.md

 ## Prior Art
 - [Replex](https://github.com/lostb1t/replex): A similar project; where I originally got the idea of using a proxy to extend Plex.
 - [Psueplex](https://github.com/lufinkey/pseuplex): Another similar project; written in TypeScript and doesn't use containers.
+- [Python-PlexAPI](https://python-plexapi.readthedocs.io/en/latest/): Pomelo uses this library for communication with the Plex server; this project would be impossible without it!

 ![IMG_5578](https://github.com/user-attachments/assets/4e7d842e-55a8-4bbc-a0a5-e0278b5de77b)